brnrd/vegetalope/src/pages/blog/2019-09-12-wintersmith-on-netlify.md

 ---
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-title: "Wintersmith on Netlify"
+title: 'Wintersmith on Netlify'
-description: "Who uses Wintersmith anymore?"
+description: 'Who uses Wintersmith anymore?'
-pubDate: "2019-09-12"
+pubDate: '2019-09-12'
 ---

 I was looking for a static site generator with no fancy features, that took Markdown files as an input and finally settled on [Wintersmith][wintersmith].